 Challenging housing costs and shifting preferences among Millennials caused residential rental vacancies to tighten strongly over the five-year period running from 2015 through 2019, with price pressure building over the same period.
-However, the overall share of Florida's population living in rentals is dropping as homeownership rises.
+However, the overall share of Florida's population living in rentals is beginning to drop as homeownership rises.